henalp07/Student-Result-Management-System/README.md

 - To understand real-world implementation of **C programming**
 - To learn how to manage records using **structures**
-- To perform calculations using functions
+- To perform calculations using functions.
-- To create a **menu-driven console application**
-- To improve logical and problem-solving skills

 ---